The Last Lecture: Synopsis

 Chapter 6 “Getting to Zero-G”: Pausch fulfills his childhood dream of experiencing zero gravity.
-He proposes a research study where students and himself would be able to climb aboard NASA's “Vomit Comet”.
-He is able to take part in the experience by registering as an adviser, because professors and teachers were not allowed to take part in the activity.
+He gathers a team of students to enter competition for a ride aboard NASA's “Vomit Comet”.
+When his team wins, he is so excited that he'll achieve his childhood dream.
+However, NASA made it very clear that, under no circumstances, were faculty members or advisors allowed to fly with the teams.
+After careful review of the program literature, Pausch withdrew his application as team faculty advisor and replaced it with an application as 'Randy Pausch, web journalist.'
+NASA accepted the change and Pausch was able to take part in the experience.
 Pausch ends the chapter with a lesson stating that someone should always bring something to the table when seeking to achieve their dreams.

 Chapter 7 “I Never Made It to the NFL”: Pausch imparts one of the most important things his football coach taught him was that “when you're screwing up and nobody says anything to you anymore, they've given up on you.”
-Pausch is reminded of his coach when he feels like giving up and works harder because him.
+Pausch is reminded of his coach when he feels like giving up and works harder because of him.
 He discusses the idea of “head fake” which is teaching real-life skills embedded into other skills.

 Chapter 8 “You'll Find Me Under ‘V’”: One of Pausch’s many childhood dreams is to contribute to the encyclopedia.
 His career in computer science allows him to achieve this dream.
 He was asked to write the section on virtual reality as he was one of the founders of Carnegie Mellon’s virtual reality program.

 Chapter 9 “A Skill Set Called Leadership”: Growing up Pausch dreamed to be Captain James T. Kirk from the 1960s TV series Star Trek.
 Pausch details how William Shatner, the actor who played Captain Kirk, came to his virtual reality lab at Carnegie Mellon.
-Pausch recites a line from the Star Trek movie, in which Kirk programs a simulation that kills the whole crew because "he didn't believe in the no-win scenario."
+Pausch recites a line from the Star Trek movie, in which Kirk reprograms a simulation that kills the whole crew because "he didn't believe in the no-win scenario."
 Pausch found this line within his own story when, in the face of his diagnosis, Shatner sent him an autographed picture, signing it with that same line from the movie.